TudorL-CU/HIST1900_Memex/docs/Topic 1/Archaeology, Theoretical Framework.md

 	- the meaning depends on the context
 		- nothing is meaningful on its own
 		- a pot does not exist as the pot itself, but rather as the joining of different components of the pot
+- assemblage theory is especially important when looking at [[Vannevar Bush- As We May Think]] , the relations between pieces of information attributes more meaning to them

 perspectivism
 	- the way we record information matters